How do I know if the government gave me a child trust fund?

 • The unique reference number that HMRC gave you

 • The address you were living at when you/your child was born, and any address up until your/their first birthday.
-If you’ve forgotten, don’t worry, there are tools you can use to help find your old address such as a postcode finder or you could look through any old documents you’ve kept.
+If you’ve forgotten, don’t worry, there are tools you can use to help find your old address such as a postcode finder.

-4. Different providers may have different processes, but if the child trust fund is with us, we’ll then post you a form which you’ll need to complete and post back to us.
+Different providers have different processes, but if the child trust fund is with OneFamily, we’ll post you a form which you’ll need to complete and post back to us.

-5. After we’ve received your form, we’ll then be able to link you to the child trust fund.
+After we’ve received your form, we’ll then be able to link you and your child trust fund.

 We’ll send you another letter with all the account details so you can register for an online account.